Tesla Semi: History

+and subsequently became Tesla president of automotive in September 2018.
+The current lead for the Semi program is Dan Priestly, a Tesla engineer since 2015.

-A concept prototype of the Semi was unveiled at a press conference on November 16, 2017, where Musk provided additional specifics.
+A concept prototype of the Semi was unveiled at a press conference on November 16, 2017, where Elon Musk provided additional specifics.
 He claimed that the electric Semi would cost 20 ¢/mi less to operate than a diesel truck if charged at a Megacharger, which Tesla said in 2017 they could guarantee a price of 7 ¢/kWh (in the United States).